ArtemVazh/uncertainty4reasoning/online_bestofn/README.md

 The `--feature-batch-size` parameter controls how many candidates are processed at once during UHead feature extraction.
 Lower values use less memory but may be slightly slower.
 Default is 1 for maximum memory efficiency.

+**Automatic OOM Fallback**: If the UHead feature extraction runs out of memory, it will progressively reduce the batch size:
+1. First attempt: Use the specified `--feature-batch-size`
+2. On OOM: Try half the current batch size (minimum 2)
+3. Still OOM: Try batch_size=2
+4. Still OOM: Try batch_size=1
+5. If still OOM with batch_size=1, the error is raised

+This progressive fallback ensures the evaluation can adapt to available GPU memory while maintaining the best possible performance.

 ### Running with PRM

 ```bash